-yum install app-php-engines subversion git
+yum install app-php-engines git

 - Package app-php-engines will provide PHP version 7.1 needed by Tiki Manager